Scott Stringer, NYC mayoral candidate, accused of sex abuse, unwanted kissing, touching

 At a news conference on Wednesday, Kim charged that Stringer kissed and groped her without her consent as he "inappropriately and relentlessly pursued a sexual relationship with me."

 "He kept saying, 'Why won't you f--- me?
 Why won't you f--- me?'"
 Kim told reporters outside Stringer's New York City offices.

-Stringer denies the allegations.
+Stringer - speaking at a news conference a couple of hours later - strongly denied the allegations.

 Kim, who's now a lobbyist, said that "I have tried my best to put this chapter of my life behind me, to forget about it all and move forward with my life, but I'm coming forward now because being forced to see him in my living room TV every day, pretending to be a champion for women's rights just sickens me when I know the truth."